 How It All Began

 For a number of years, Jay and Georgann French were burdened by a number of cultural issues.
 During their lifetime, they have observed a declining societal trend in America which increasingly devalues human life.
 There is more violence in all forms of our media and in turn, that violence has spilled over into our communities and homes.
 So Jay and Georgann studied several martial art forms and became licensed to carry concealed weapons.
 They searched high and low for an effective method to carry their handguns.
 When nothing satisfactory could be found, Jay began experimenting with modifications to a pant and a pocket.
-Necessity was the mother of invention and now we have the patented holster-pocket.
-The product line has three US Patents and four more US Patents are pending.
+Necessity was the mother of invention and now we have the holster-pocket product lines with five US Patents.
 The process is almost three times faster than drawing from a concealed holster because a full gun grip is established in concealment.

-Since 2010 CCW Breakaways' pants have been sold to military units, law enforcement departments, private security operators and responsible citizens who need speed-concealment-comfort for defending themselves and their loved ones.
+CCW Breakaways is a dedicated concealed carry clothing company.
+Since 2010 our pants have been sold to military units, law enforcement departments, private security operators and responsible citizens who need speed-concealment-comfort for defending themselves and their loved ones.

 There are some individuals who have reservations regarding the carrying of concealed weapons for protection.
 They point to the horrible tragedies at Columbine, CO, Virginia Tech, Nickel Mines, PA and Newtown, CT as examples of why citizens should not have the right to bear arms.
 First, all of these tragedies were carried out by individuals who were not sane, licensed and responsible citizens.
 Second, CCW Breakaways believes that these same tragedies could have had a different outcome, if a law abiding, concealed carrying citizen were present.
 When seconds count, the police are usually minutes away.
 Fewer lives would have been lost if someone would have intervened decisively at the moment the shootings started to unfold.
 The effectiveness of this principle was demonstrated at the New Life Church in Colorado Springs in December 2007 when a shooter was stopped short of his ultimate intentions by an armed parishioner.